linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 20.04.2025
+- Topic: Happy Easter Web4 Communities
+- Directory: /posts/2025/April/20
+- Description: ``` Happy Easter, WEB4 Communities! 🥚🐰 We hope you had a fantastic time hunting for those digital (and maybe real!)
+Easter eggs.
+The spirit of community and connection is what makes Web4 special, and celebrating together, even virtually, is a joy! 😊 Thanks for being part of our growing ecosystem. #Web4 #Easter #Community #Innovation #Tech #SocialNetworks #EasterEggs #HappyEaster ```

 ### 19.04.2025
 - Topic: Social Networks for friends
 - Directory: /posts/2025/April/19